The Company Headshot:

 Company Baseball Cards:

-Branded “baseball card” portraits are also created from the headshot session’s hero choice; see below.
-The cards themselves contain: the employee’s name, job title, year-of-hire and work location.
+Branded “baseball cards” are created from the headshot session and contain: the employee’s name, job title, year-of-hire and work location.

 Designed to create an esprit de corps between employee and company, the 4×6″ baseball cards are the ones most often shared socially.
 They generate positive word-of-mouth, increase company visibility and expand it’s goodwill footprint.

-Individual cards can also be grouped together into collections and framed in various printable displays, creating engaging wall-hanging artworks for lobbies and conference rooms.
+Individual cards can also be grouped together into collections and framed into various printable displays, creating engaging wall-hangings for lobbies or conference rooms.

 The Department or Team Portrait:

-“Full-length” employee photos are conveniently created during their headshot session too, and strategically composited afterward into a “pre-designed” background, complementing the company’s logo, location and branding.
+Full-length employee photos are conveniently created during the headshot session.
+Afterward they are strategically composited into a “pre-designed” background, complementing the company’s logo, location and branding.

-This group-portrait compositing technique creates a sophisticated branded display that can visually highlight a team’s success or reward a department’s achievement, while creating a strong company promotion to use as an advertisement.
+This group-portrait technique creates a sophisticated branded display that visually highlights a team’s success or rewards a department’s achievement.
+It can also become a strong company promotional tool to use socially.

 Reusable: The group composite also updates seamlessly in the future.
 For instance, new employees can be photographed later and added to the composite, or inserted into vacated positions.
 This keeps the display current and up-to-date.